Cloud deployment overview

 Environment lifecycle operations

 Users with the Environment Administrator or Project Owner roles in Lifecycle Services can perform various lifecycle operations on their environments.
 These operations often involve downtime on the environment until the task is finished.
-Each of these operations are located under or next to the Maintain button on each environment details page.
+Each of these operations is located under or next to the Maintain button on each environment details page.

 |Lifecycle operation||Description||Learn more|